LouisDesdoigts/dLux/docs/API/sources.md

 # Examples

-Lets have a look at how to construct all of these different classes.
-First we construct some optics to model the sources through.
+Let's look at how to construct all these different classes.
+First, we construct some optics to model the sources through.

 ```python
 import jax.numpy as np